Lily-Gebhart/Lily-Gebhart.github.io/_posts/2026-06-23-nsfgrfp-doecsgf.md

 I want to emphasize that coming up with a novel research question before starting or at the very beginning of a PhD is hard.
 I struggled with it a lot, completely writing out two alternate projects before landing on the one I submitted for the NSF GRFP.
 And even then, the project was heavily revised from my original draft.
 I also procrastinated quite a bit on this application.
 Starting early is definitely the best way to avoid the many late nights I spent working on it.

-I had some practice coming up with novel research questions in undergrad, but coming up with one in a completely new field isn’t easy.
+I had some prior experience developing research questions in undergrad, but coming up with one in a completely new field wasn’t easy.
 For both the NSF GRFP and DOE CSGF applications, I started by identifying assumptions, methodologies, or common practices in the fields I was rotating in that bothered me.
 Maybe a silly way to come up with a research question, but it worked for me.
 If a particular assumption, methodology, or interpretation consistently bothers you, chances are it bothers others as well.

 For my NSF GRFP application, I focused on the issue of group averaging in human fMRI research in response to naturalistic (movie-watching) stimuli.
 For my DOE CSGF proposal, I focused on how the relative scarcity of clinical overnight EEG data limits our understanding of the diversity of electrical activity patterns associated with sleep and insomnia.